 Pursuant to the Currency Treaty with Switzerland, the Swiss franc is the legal tender in Liechtenstein.
 The interest rate level is influenced strongly by the common currency area.
 This also applies to inflation, where common customs duties and jointly levied indirect taxes (e.g. VAT) result in additional alignment of the two countries.
 Historically by international standards, Liechtenstein has a very low inflation rate and a low interest rate level, both of which have fallen even further since the financial crisis.
-The Swiss franc has appreciated significantly against the major currencies since the turn of the millennium, especially in the wake of the financial crisis and the discontinuation of the SNB's minimum exchange rate target against the euro at the beginning of 2015.
-But there have been signs of a slight turnaround against the euro since 2015 (already since 2011 against the US dollar).
+The Swiss franc has appreciated significantly against the major currencies since the turn of the millennium, especially in the wake of the financial crisis and the discontinuation of the SNB's minimum exchange rate target for the franc against the euro at the beginning of 2015.